Zuehlke/ConfZ/docs/source/usage/confz_class.rst

 Early Loading
 ^^^^^^^^^^^^^

-:class:`~confz.ConfZ` could also load your config sources directly during class creation.
+:class:`~confz.BaseConfig` could also load your config sources directly during class creation.
 However, this yields unwanted side effects like reading files and command line arguments during import of your config classes, which should be avoided.
-Thus, :class:`~confz.ConfZ` loads your config the first time you instantiate the class.
+Thus, :class:`~confz.BaseConfig` loads your config the first time you instantiate the class.

 If at this point the config class cannot populate all mandatory fields, pydantic will raise an error.
 To make sure this does not happen in an inconvenient moment, you can also manually load all configs at the beginning of your